bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/dallus-diary.md

 activate [EVE](../characters/eve) in 2037 according to the [D8 log](lauren_d8_log), the child who died had to have been Lyra.

+According to [Sof](../characters/sof)'s journal, the diary is from the 19th of January 2021.

+***

+## About

+[Dallus](../characters/dallus-lauren)' diary is a file found after the December 2024 update, although its background briefly appeared when the [Grumblr](grumblr) file first opened, at the time displaying the text `test` in green.

+The file is not available in the [FOR SOF](../for-sof/for-sof#for-sof) folder, but can be opened through Sof's journal.
+It was released without a password on the 4th of December 2024.

+***

 ## Sof's Journal

 Sof writes about this file in their journal.

 ![First pages of Sof's journal entry on Dallus' diary](https://raw.githubusercontent.com/bmth-arg-wiki/wiki-assets/main/files/dallus-diary/dallus_sof_journal.png)
 ![Final page of the journal](https://raw.githubusercontent.com/bmth-arg-wiki/wiki-assets/main/files/dallus-diary/dallus_sof_journal_2.png)

+***

 # Read More